Education Policy and Analysis

 The EPA Program prepares you for a variety of career pathways, including:

 - Research associate or director of research

 - Policy consultant

 An emphasis on policy as a driver of education transformation is a key component of our Education Policy and Analysis Program.
 Through coursework, core experiences, and events such as panel discussions and policy debates, the program offers you the opportunity to gain the knowledge and experience necessary to develop, implement, and analyze education policy.
-Alumni who have specialized in this area go on to work at the local, state, and federal levels – as researchers, analysts, lobbyists, or consultants.
-You can read their stories here:
+Here are examples of the EPA experience and the impact its community is making on the field:

 Cohort and Community

 As an EPA student, you will be joining a community bound by a shared passion for improving education outcomes, opportunities, and systems through policy.
 The EPA cohort is comprised of learners from diverse professional backgrounds and levels of experience; from P–16 educators and leaders to policymakers and business executives; from the U.S. and diverse countries abroad; and from early childhood through postsecondary and adult education.
 Our community engages in shared learning inside and outside the classroom, including informal policy debates with faculty during brown bag lunches, panels with senior policy analysts who share advice on career pathways, and cohort-wide opportunities to learn about and from your peers.

 The application for admission to HGSE’s Ed.M. programs is now open.